r-ellahi/r-ellahi/README.md

 ### ✨ Welcome to my GitHub ✨

-<i>Hey, I'm Rumaanah 👋 - an analytical and forward thinking, aspiring data engineer with a deep understanding of database fundamentals.
-Proficient in practical applications of programming languages such as Python and SQL.
+<i>Hey, I'm Rumaanah 👋 - an analytical and forward thinking, aspiring data engineer with a deep understanding of database fundamentals, proficient in practical applications of programming languages such as Python and SQL.
 A self-starter who's actively curious about data, possesses a quick-learning ability, and is determined to expand her knowledge of technology.</i>

  <img src="https://media2.giphy.com/media/LmNwrBhejkK9EFP504/200.gif" width="200" height="200" />